PaddlePaddle/Paddle/paddle/cuda/Readme.md

 ### How to Address it?

-1. We can utilize CPU ID infomation to check SIMD info at runtime.
-This functionality alreay merged into current develop branch.
+1. We can utilize CPU ID information to check SIMD info at runtime.
+This functionality already merged into current develop branch.
 For full details, please check out [CpuId.cpp](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/utils/CpuId.cpp) and [CpuId.h](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/utils/CpuId.h).

 You can use `HAS_SIMD(__flags)` to runtime check SIMD.
 For instance,